gary-archer/oauth.mobilesample.ios/README.md

 ## Overview

-A demo mobile app using OpenID Connect, which aims for the best usability and reliability.
+A demo mobile app using OAuth and OpenID Connect, which aims for the best usability and reliability.

 ## Views